Article134-tech/lititzbmx-docs/standards/LBS-001-Recording-About-Us-Description-Standard.md

 # Standard Structure

-The standardized Recording About Us section shall include, when applicable:
+The standardized Recording Description "About" section shall include, when applicable:

 1. About Lititz BMX
 2. Discover More in the Archive